sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 - **Type**: `string | undefined`

-The full url at which the app will run combined with the path to authentication.
-You should only use `baseURL` if you want to staticlly set a baseURL for your application.
+The full URL at which the app will run combined with the path to authentication.
+You should only use `baseURL` if you want to set it statically for your application.

 You can read additional information on `origin` and `baseURL` determining [here](/resources/error-reference#auth-no-origin).